-and served as the minister until his death in 1830.
-His son Rev. John G. Wilson, took over as Leeds Pastor.
+on Leeds Road and served as the minister until his death in 1830.
+His son, Rev. John G. Wilson, succeeded him as

-Day and was dedicated in 1889.
-In 1996 the old parsonage was razed to provide more space for parking and future needs and
+1996 - The old parsonage was razed to provide more space for parking and

-in 2000 the sanctuary was again renovated as part of a three-phase building and expansion plan.
+The sanctuary was again renovated as part of a three-phase expansion plan.